Joker666/cogman/example/client-server/README.md

 ## Server-Client
 Client and server can be initiated individually in Cogman.
-And any number of cogman client and server can be run in different machine to pull and push task from same source.

 #### Client Example
-For client connection we need a new session.
-From there we can connect and initiate the queue.
-It will start re-enqueue and reconnection process.
+Create a new session for making a new client connection.
+After that initiate the queues. `client.connect` also initiates a re-enqueue process if it gets it from config.

+Cogman store task log if somehow `rabbitamq` loss the connection so that they can be re-processed.
+The moment client re-start, it fetch all the task from `mongo` with status `initiated` and process them again.

 ##### config
 ```go